INFO30005-Tutel/Project-DiabetesHome/documentation/BE-api.md

 - **GET:** "/get-patients": (for clinician-only) get all patients that assigned

-* **Note:**
+**Note:**

 1. Passport stricly receives credentials as "username" and "password", so we set email as `username` for convenient coding.
-2. New user-data will be create automatically when new user is created successfully.
+2. New user-data will be created automatically when new user is created successfully.
-3. And user-data will also be deleted when a user is\*
+3. And user-data will also be deleted when a user is

 **Debugger's routes:**